-Before the start of the first semester, a 6 day mandatory bootcamp is designed especially to provide a platform to students to learn about multidisciplinary aspect of Biology.
-Through the bootcamp, the students will also shadow a lab as an introduction to laboratory research.
+Before the start of the first semester, a 6 day mandatory biology and/or math bootcamp is designed especially to provide a platform to students without adequate training in Biology or Mathematics.
+Through the bootcamp, the students will also shadow a lab as an introduction to laboratory research, where they will watch and learn from experiments being done by lab personnel.